Amazon Plans To Open 3,000 Cashierless ‘AmazonGo’ Convenience Stores By 2021, Sources Say

 The selections available in the new store are limited at this time, as there are no hot prepared food options, Chicago Tribune says.
 However, the shop does include microwaveable snacks and a microwave is provided on-site for use in warming foods.

 Bloomberg also reports that upon the revelation that AmazonGo may open 3,000 stores in the next three years, popular rival stores experienced stock decreases immediately.
-Wal-mart Inc. shares went down about 0.6 percent, Target Inc. decreased by about 1.5 percent, and Kroger shares fell 3.1 percent.
+Wal-mart Inc. shares went down about 0.6 percent; Target Inc. decreased by about 1.5 percent; and Kroger shares fell 3.1 percent.